'It attracts the most significant and substantial criminal instructions on both the prosecution and defence sides' Chambers UK 2017

 Military Law & Courts Martial

-Uniquely placed with members who have served and continue to serve in the armed forces, QEB Holllis Whiteman has accomplished advocates with experience of the military, military law and regulation, and Court Martial.
+Uniquely placed with members who have served and continue to serve in the Armed Forces, QEB Hollis Whiteman has accomplished advocates with experience of the Military, Military Law and Regulation, and Courts Martial.

-Barristers at QEB Hollis Whiteman have considerable knowledge and understanding of the military and service personnel and all levels of military-related cases.
-The combination of Chambers’ widely-recognised criminal expertise together with this detailed knowledge allows us to provide expert advice and advocacy in Court Martials, Inquests and all related legal areas affecting the armed forces and its members.
+Barristers at QEB Hollis Whiteman have considerable knowledge and understanding of the Military and Service Personnel and all levels of military-related Cases.
+The combination of Chambers’ widely-recognised ciminal expertise, together with this detailed knowledge, allows us to provide expert advice and advocacy in courts martials, inquests and all related legal areas affecting the Armed Forces and its members.

-QEB Hollis Whiteman continues to provide pro bono representation through the Royal British Legion, acting for bereaved families at Inquests into service deaths resulting from operations in Iraq and Afghanistan, and more widely.
-As a result, Chambers has always been at the forefront of efforts to ensure that families who have lost loved ones in the service of their country receive the expert representation and advice which they deserve.
-As part of this work Chambers often argue successfully for the application of Article 2 of the European Convention on European Rights to inquests into service deaths.
+QEB Hollis Whiteman continues to provide pro bono representation through The Royal British Legion, acting for bereaved families at inquests into service deaths resulting from operations in Iraq and Afghanistan, and more widely.
+As a result, Chambers has always been at the forefront of efforts to ensure that families who have lost loved ones in the service of their country receive the expert representation and advice that they deserve.
+As part of this work, Chambers often argue successfully for the application of Article 2 of the European convention on European Rights to inquests into service deaths.